BrainCog-X/Brain-Cog/examples/Knowledge_Representation_and_Reasoning/musicMemory/README.md

 ## Run
 * Run the script *task/musicMemory.py* to memorize and recall the musical melodies, the result will be recorded in a midi file.
 * Run the script *task/musicGeneration.py* to learn and generate melodies with different styles, the result will be recorded in a midi file.
-The api and details can be found in these scripts.
+The API and details can be found in these scripts.